Government supporters call on Pakistan's chief justice to resign over releasing ex-PM Imran Khan - ExBulletin

 Government supporters call on Pakistan’s chief justice to resign over releasing ex-PM Imran Khan

-ISLAMABAD — Thousands of Pakistani government supporters converged on the country’s Supreme Court on Monday, in a rare challenge to the country’s judiciary.
+ISLAMABAD (AP) Thousands of Pakistani government supporters converged on the country’s Supreme Court on Monday, in a rare challenge to the justice of nations.
 The protesters demanded the resignation of the Chief Justice for ordering the release of former Prime Minister Imran Khan.

 Khan’s dramatic detention in a courtroom in Islamabad last week sparked outrage among legions of his supporters, who torched buildings and vehicles in major cities and attacked military installations.
 At least 10 people died in pitched battles with the police.
-Dozens were injured and thousands of Khan’s supporters from his Tehreek-e-Insaf party were arrested.
+Dozens of people were injured and thousands of supporters of Khans from his Tehreek-e-Insaf party were arrested.

 The Supreme Court, headed by Chief Justice Umar Ata Bandial, intervened and ordered his release.
 Bandial criticized the way Khan was arrested and said his detention was illegal.
 But the government and its allies accused the top judge of bias.